Arithmetic exponent pairs for algebraic trace functions and applications: -analogue of the van der Corput method and exponent pairs

 Different combinations of $A$- and $B$-processes lead to different estimates for incomplete sums.
 We now recall some pioneer works that benefited from $q$-vdC.

-\begin{itemize} \item As mentioned before, Heath-Brown proved that $P^+(n^3+2)>n^{1+10^{-303}}$ for infinitely many $n$, where $\Psi(n)=\mathrm{e}(f_1(n)\overline{f_2(n)}/q)$ with $f_1,f_2\in\bZ[X]$ \cite{HB3}; the estimate for such exponential sums was recently used by Dartyge \cite{Da} while studying the greatest prime factors of $n^4-n^2+1$ and by de la Bret\`eche \cite{dlB} while extending Dartyge's result to any even unitary irreducible quartic polynomials with integral coefficients and the associated Galois group isomorphic to $\bZ/2\bZ\times\bZ/2\bZ$;
+\begin{itemize} \item As mentioned before, Heath-Brown proved that $P^+(n^3+2)>n^{1+10^{-303}}$ for infinitely many $n$, for which he used $\Psi(n)=\mathrm{e}(f_1(n)\overline{f_2(n)}/q)$ with $f_1,f_2\in\bZ[X]$ \cite{HB01}; the estimate for such exponential sums was recently used by Dartyge \cite{Da15} when studying the greatest prime factors of $n^4-n^2+1$ and by de la Bret\`eche \cite{dlB15} when extending Dartyge's result to any even unitary irreducible quartic polynomials with integral coefficients and with Galois group isomorphic to $\bZ/2\bZ\times\bZ/2\bZ$.

-\item Earlier than the above example, Heath-Brown \cite{HB1} obtained a certain Weyl-type subconvexity for $L(\tfrac{1}{2}, \chi)$ while the moduli factorizes in a certain way;
+\item Earlier than the above example, Heath-Brown \cite{HB78} obtained a Weyl-type subconvexity for $L(\tfrac{1}{2}, \chi)$ when the modulus factorizes in a certain way.

-\item Graham and Ringrose \cite{GR} got an extended zero-free region for Dirichlet $L$-functions with smooth moduli (on average), from which they deduced $\Omega$-results on least quadratic non-residues;
+\item Graham and Ringrose \cite{GR90} got an extended zero-free region for Dirichlet $L$-functions with smooth moduli (on average), from which they deduced $\Omega$-results on least quadratic non-residues.

-\item With the help of the ABC-conjecture, Heath-Brown \cite{HB4} was able to give a sharp estimate of the cubic Weyl sum $\sum_{n\leqslant N} \mathrm{e}(\alpha n^3)$ for any quadratic irrational $\alpha.$ The analytic exponential sum can, following a suitable Diophantine approximation to $\alpha$, be transformed to an algebraic one such that the moduli factorizes suitably;
+\item With the help of the ABC-conjecture, Heath-Brown \cite{HB10} was able to give a sharp estimate for the cubic Weyl sum $\sum_{n\leqslant N} \mathrm{e}(\alpha n^3)$ for any quadratic irrational $\alpha.$ The analytic exponential sum can, following a suitable Diophantine approximation to $\alpha$, be transformed to an algebraic one such that the modulus factorizes suitably.

-\item Pierce \cite{Pi} introduced the ideas of $q$-vdC to the square sieve of Heath-Brown, which enables her to derive the first non-trivial bound for the $3$-part of the class group of $\bQ(\sqrt{-D}).$ In her joint work with Heath-Brown \cite{HBP} on a conjecture of Serre concerning the number of rational points of bounded height on a finite cover of projective space $\bP^{n-1}$, they can succeed in the special case of smooth cyclic covers of large degrees invoking the ideas of $q$-vdC to the power sieve.
+\item Pierce \cite{Pi06} introduced the ideas of $q$-vdC to the square sieve of Heath-Brown, which enables her to derive the first non-trivial bound for the $3$-torsion of the class group of $\bQ(\sqrt{-D}).$ In their joint work on a conjecture of Serre concerning the number of rational points of bounded height on a finite cover of projective space $\bP^{n-1}$, Heath-Brown and Pierce \cite{HBP12} can succeed in the special case of smooth cyclic covers of large degrees invoking the ideas of $q$-vdC to the power sieve.

-\item The idea of van der Corput method was contained implicitly in the recent breakthrough of Zhang \cite{Zh} on bounded gaps between primes, and this was later highlighted by Polymath \cite{Po} in the subsequent improvement;
+\item The idea of $q$-vdC was contained implicitly in the recent breakthrough of Zhang \cite{Zh14} on bounded gaps between primes, and this was later highlighted by Polymath \cite{Po14} in the subsequent improvement.

-\item Irving \cite{Ir1} beat the classical barrier of distribution of divisor functions in arithmetic progressions to smooth moduli, which previously follows from the Weil's bound for Kloosterman sums to general moduli;
+\item Irving \cite{Ir15} has beaten the classical barrier of distribution of divisor functions in arithmetic progressions to smooth moduli, which previously follows from Weil's bound for Kloosterman sums to general moduli.